-- UDP broadcast packet sent by a CA Server - When it is healthy, each Server broadcasts a UDP beacon at regular intervals (like a heartbeat) - EPICS_CA_BEACON_PERIOD, 15 s by default - When it is coming up, each Server broadcasts a startup sequence of UDP beacons - Starts with a small interval (25 ms, 75 ms for VxWorks) - Interval doubles each time - Until it gets larger than 15 s, then it stays at 15 s - Takes about 10 beacons and 40 s to get to steady state - Clients monitor the beacons - Receive beacons: Server is OK. - Receive new beacons at changing intervals: Beacon anomaly, new CA server, re-issue searches.
+- UDP broadcast packet sent by a CA Server

+- When it is healthy, each Server broadcasts a UDP beacon at regular intervals (like a heartbeat)

+- EPICS_CA_BEACON_PERIOD, 15 s by default

+- When it is coming up, each Server broadcasts a startup sequence of UDP beacons

+- Starts with a small interval (~30 ms)

+- Interval doubles each time until reaching 15 sec

+- Clients monitor the beacons

+- Receive beacons: Server is OK.

+- Receive new beacons at changing intervals: Beacon anomaly, new CA server, restart searches.